kubeshark/scripts/podtraffic/README.md

 ## Viewing the reports

-The short report is scheduled to print every 10 seconds and the long report to print once per minute.
-The `console`'s log will show both the short and long report
+The short report is scheduled to print every 10 seconds and the long report every minute.
+The `console` log will show both the short and long reports.

 <img width="837" alt="image" src="https://github.com/user-attachments/assets/41a561da-36e2-4ddf-8b38-c8bde3ef3646">

-## Targeting a sepcific set of pods or namespace(s)
+## Targeting a specific set of pods or namespaces

-YOu can use Kubeshark to target specific namespaces and/or pods of interest, by using its backend filters.
-The backend filters can be changed from the UI or from the configuration file:
+You can use Kubeshark to target specific namespaces and/or pods of interest by using its backend filters.
+The backend filters can be changed from the UI or the configuration file:

 ```yaml
 tap: